-On May 5, 2014, SDI appointed Keith Morrison to the board of directors as non-executive Chairman.
-Mr. Morrison is the CEO of Gedex Inc, a private Canadian technology company that is developing the world's most advanced dynamic gravity gradiometry systems, which will be used by the global resource exploration, military, homeland security and space related industries.
+On April 30,, 2014, SDI appointed Keith Morrison to the board of directors as non-executive Chairman.
+Mr. Morrison is the CEO of North American Nickel Inc., a publically traded Canadian Exploration Company.
 He is currently on the Board of Directors of Marengo Mining, a TSX listed company with a Copper Deposit in Papua New Guinea.
 He was a co-founder and CEO of Quantec Geoscience from 1986 until 2008, that developed industry leading ground geophysical subsurface imaging technologies and has completed more than 3000 resource projects around the world.
-Keith has an undergraduate degree in Engineering Geophysics from Queen's University and has completed the ICD Director's Education Program at the University of Toronto Rotman School of Business.
+Keith has an undergraduate degree in Engineering Geophysics from Queen's University and has completed the ICD Director's Education Program at the University Of Toronto Rotman School Of Business.
 Mr. Morrison's extensive business experience and corporate governance focus, will assist SDI in the next phase of the Company's growth.